Azure/azure-powershell/src/DeploymentManager/DeploymentManager/help/Remove-AzDeploymentManagerService.md

 ```

 ### -ServiceTopologyName
-The name of the service topology the service belongs to.
+The name of the service topology.

 ```yaml
 Type: System.String